usnistgov/ndn-dpdk/docs/trafficgen.md

 2. Create Ethernet ports for the faces needed in traffic generators.
    See [face creation](face.md) for instructions on creating the port.

-   The input dispatching method in the traffic generator requires every face to have a separate input thread.
+   It's recommended to create the Ethernet port with PCI driver and enable RxFlow feature.
-   Hence, the Ethernet port should be created with PCI driver and the RxFlow feature should be enabled.
+   This gives the best performance, and allows running multiple traffic generators on the same port.

-   For Ethernet ports with non-PCI driver or RxFlow disabled, you can run one traffic generator instance per port.
+   For any other setup (non-PCI, no RxFlow, SocketFace, etc), you can only run one traffic generator.
-   However, such setup is not recommended because it is unreliable and slower.
+   Creating multiple traffic generators could cause unreliable results and possibly crash.

 3. Start a traffic generator with traffic patterns.
    This requests the service process to create a face, allocate producer and consumer threads, and launch them with the provided traffic patterns.